EastonArcher/Python-Simulated-Annealing/README.md

 python <simulated-annealing.py>
 ```
 The initial board state and the solution (if found) will be printed along with the elapsed time.

-### Dependencies
-This code uses Python's built-in 'datetime', 'random', and m'ath modules'.
-No external dependencies are required.